 Discovering a potential skimming device can be unsettling, but knowing the correct steps to take is crucial.
 Your immediate actions can help protect your finances and assist in apprehending criminals.
 Acting quickly and responsibly is vital, both for your security and for helping others.

 Different banks might have specific protocols for reporting suspected fraud or device tampering, but the initial steps remain universal.
-You’ll find that contacting your bank’s official helpline is always the first recommended course of action.
-This ensures that their security teams can investigate promptly and secure the ATM.
+You will find that contacting your bank’s official helpline is always the first recommended course of action.
+This ensures their security teams can investigate promptly and secure the ATM.

 Quick Context: Immediate Action